 Fixed, tangible assets

 The PP&E account is often denoted as net of accumulated depreciation.
-This means that, if a company does not purchase new equipment (capital expenditures is zero), Net PP&E should slowly decrease in value every period due to depreciation.
+This means that if a company does not purchase additional new equipment (therefore, its capital expenditures are zero), then Net PP&E should slowly decrease in value every year due to depreciation.
 This can be better determined by a depreciation schedule.

-PP&E is a tangible fixed-asset account and is generally very illiquid.
-A company can sell its equipment, but not as easily as its inventory.
+PP&E is a tangible fixed-asset account item and is generally very illiquid.
+A company can sell its equipment, but not as easily as it can sell its inventory or investments such as bonds or stock shares.
 The value of PP&E between companies will vary with the operations.
-For example, a construction company will generally have a higher property, plant and equipment balance than an accounting firm.
+For example, a construction company will generally have a significantly higher property, plant, and equipment balance than an accounting firm does.

-Property, plant, and equipment will include any of a company’s long-term, fixed assets.
-PP&E assets are tangible, identifiable, physical and expected to generate an economic return for the company for more than one year, or one operating cycle (whichever is longer).
-The account can include machinery, equipment, vehicles, buildings, land, office space, office equipment, and furnishings, among others.
-Note that, of all these asset classes, land is generally one of the only assets that does not depreciate over time.
+Property, plant, and equipment basically includes any of a company’s long-term, fixed assets.
+PP&E assets are tangible, identifiable, and expected to generate an economic return for the company for more than one year or one operating cycle (whichever is longer).
+The account can include machinery, equipment, vehicles, buildings, land, office space, office equipment, and furnishings, among other things.
+Note that, of all these asset classes, land is generally one of the only assets that does not typically depreciate over time.

 If a company produces machinery (for sale), that machinery does not classify as property, plant, and equipment.
-The machinery used to produce the machinery for sales is PP&E, but the machinery for sale will be classified as inventory.
+The machinery used to produce the machinery for sales is PP&E, but the machinery manufactured for sale is classified as inventory.
 The same goes for real estate companies that hold building and land under their assets.
-Their office buildings and land are PP&E, but the apartments they sell are inventory.
+Their office buildings and land are PP&E, but the houses they sell are inventory.

 Net PP&E = Gross PP&E + Capital Expenditures – Accumulated Depreciation